efi1/kazuar_assignment/README.rst

 - There are two parameterized tests - "test_cat_options1", "test_cat_options2".
 They have the same functionality, but implemented differently.

-- As the parameterized tests take reletically long time to run, you might want to avoid (deselect) running it at the beginning. you might use for that the configured pytest marker slow (e.g. python -m pytest -m "not slow").
+- As the parameterized tests take relatively long time to run, you might want to avoid (deselect) running it at the beginning. you might use for that the configured pytest marker slow (e.g. python -m pytest -m "not slow").